drandysip/darldocs/DarlDocs/Aggregation.md

 #Textual outputs

 It is entirely possible that more than one rule will fire that controls a textual output.
 The texts are ordered according to confidence, and the Value parameter will hold the text with the highest confidence.
-Where there is a tie, the texts will be concatenated, separated by carriage returns.
+Where there is a tie, the texts will be concatenated, separated by carriage returns if no other whitespace is present.
 The order will be that of the generating rules in the source document.